thecem/gardena-smart-system/README.md

 oauthlib==3.2.2      # OAuth2 authentication flow
-httpx>=0.24.0        # HTTP client for API requests websockets           # WebSocket communication with Gardena API
+httpx>=0.24.0        # HTTP client for API requests websockets           # WebSocket communication with Gardena API backoff>=2.0.0       # Retry logic with exponential backoff
 ```

-**Note**: These are the minimal dependencies required for the integration to function.
-The exact versions are specified in `custom_components/gardena_smart_system/manifest.json`.

-### Local Development Setup
+**Note**: These dependencies are required for the integration to function properly.
+The exact versions are specified in `custom_components/gardena_smart_system/manifest.json`.### Local Development Setup

 If not using the dev container, set up your environment manually: